BlockCertsAI/BCAI-Canon/07_csr/L07_Canonical_State_Registry.md

 ### **1. Singular Truth**
 At any time, the substrate has exactly **one canonical state** across all nodes.
-If a node diverges, it is corrected through recovery (L38) until it matches the canonical truth.
+If a node diverges, it is corrected through recovery (L38) until it matches canonical truth.

 ### **2. Forward-Only Evolution**
 State evolves strictly forward through validated, verified, constrained, and sealed transitions.